Skip to contents

 algorithm = pracma::nelder_mead, # the optimization function

-arg_objective = "fn", # the argument name for the objective function
+arg_objective = "fn", # the objective function argument name

 arg_initial = "x0", # the argument name for the initial values

-out_value = "fmin", # the element for the optimal function value in the output
+out_value = "fmin", # the optimal function value element

-out_parameter = "xmin", # the element for the optimal parameters in the output
+out_parameter = "xmin", # the optimal parameter element

 direction = "min" # the optimizer minimizes